Who We Are

 Amongst her publications: Political Economies of Empire in the Early Modern Mediterranean: The Decline of Venice and the Rise of England 1450-1700 (Cambridge, 2015); co-editor with B. Allaire, R. Blakemore, T. Vanneste, Labour, Law and Empire: Comparative Perspectives on Seafarers, c.
 1500-1800 (London-New York, 2015); and with Á. Polonia, Maritime History as Global History (St. John’s, 2011).
 Her new monograph: The Making of a Global Labour Market, 1573-1729: Maritime Law and the Political Economy of the Early Modern Mediterranean, is forthcoming with Cambridge University Press.

-Dr Sheryllynne Haggerty is Reader and Associate Professor in Economic and Business History at the University of Nottingham.
+Sheryllynne has worked on several projects investigating the links of institutions with historical slavery and was formerly Reader and Associate Professor in Economic and Business History at the University of Nottingham.

 She has published many interdisciplinary articles on networks in journals such as Enterprise & Society and Business History.
 For example, with John Haggerty, ‘Networking with a Network: The Liverpool African Committee 1750-1810’, Enterprise & Society, 18:3 (Sep 2017), 687-721.
 Other articles include: ‘“Miss Fan can tun her han!”
 Female Traders in Eighteenth-Century British-American Atlantic Port Cities’, Atlantic Studies, 6:1 (2009), 29-42; ‘Risk and Risk Management in the Liverpool Slave Trade’, Business History, 51:6 (Nov 2009), 817-834.

-She is Director, Institute for the Study of Slavery; on the Editorial Board, Essays in Economic and Business History, Transactions of the Historic Society of Lancashire and Cheshire; and Council Member: Economic History Society (and Executive Committee as Chair Women’s Committee); British Commission for Maritime History; Centre for Port and Maritime History (Liverpool); Historic Society of Lancashire and Cheshire.
+She is on the Editorial Board, Essays in Economic and Business History, Transactions of the Historic Society of Lancashire and Cheshire; and Council Member: Economic History Society (and Executive Committee as Chair Women’s Committee); British Commission for Maritime History; Centre for Port and Maritime History (Liverpool); Historic Society of Lancashire and Cheshire.

 Dr Aaron Jaffer, National Maritime Museum